manateelazycat/lsp-bridge/README.md

 - `acm-backend-yas-candidate-min-length`: The minimum characters to trigger yasnippet completion, default is 0
 - `acm-backend-search-file-words-candidate-min-length`: The minimum characters to trigger search file words completion, default is 0
 - `acm-backend-search-file-words-max-number`: Search Words completion candidate limit, default is 10
+- `acm-backend-search-file-words-enable-fuzzy-match`: Search Words completion candidate fuzzy match, disable by default
+- `acm-backend-search-file-words-enable-fuzzy-match-threshold`: Search Words completion candidate fuzzy match threshold, Filter out words with a ratio lower than the threshold, default is 50
 - `acm-backend-codeium-candidate-min-length`: The minimum characters to trigger codeium completion, default is 0
 - `acm-backend-lsp-enable-auto-import`: automatic insert import code, enable by default
 - `acm-backend-lsp-candidate-max-length`: Maximum length of LSP candidate, some language, such as Java, argument list is very long, you can increase the value of this option to see clear argument list